OSGeo/gdal/gdal/doc/source/drivers/raster/jp2lura.rst

    2.0.1 <http://docs.opengeospatial.org/is/08-085r5/08-085r5.html>`__
    specification should be included in the file. *filename* must point to a file with a JSon content that defines how the GMLJP2 v2 box should be built.
-See `JP2OpenJPEG page <frmt_jp2openjpeg.html>`__ for syntax of the JSon configuration file.
-It is also possible to directly pass the JSon content inlined as a string.
+See :ref:`GMLJP2v2 definition file section <gmjp2v2def>` in documentation of the JP2OpenJPEG driver for the syntax of the JSon configuration file.
+   It is also possible to
+   directly pass the JSon content inlined as a string.
 If filename is just set to YES, a minimal instance will be built.
 -  **GeoJP2=YES/NO**: Indicates whether a UUID/GeoTIFF box conforming to